 What Is IIoT?

-IIoT also known as Industrial Internet or Industry 4.0, aims to revolutionize the way of manufacturing by incorporating various IoT technologies like machine learning, AI and Big data.
+IIoT is also known as Industrial Internet or Industry 4.0, aims to revolutionize the way of manufacturing by incorporating various IoT technologies like machine learning, AI, and Big data.
 These technologies and their applications are put together to automate the manufacturing process.

-This will empower the acquisitions and the accessibility to harness larger amount of data at a lesser span of time and in a greater speed and velocity.
-Thus establishing Machine-to-Machine (M2M) communication which is done through MQTT protocol and less human intervention making the manufacture system more smooth and fast like never before.
+This will empower the acquisitions and the accessibility to harness a larger amount of data at a lesser span of time and at a greater speed and velocity.
+Thus establishing Machine-to-Machine (M2M) communication which is done through MQTT protocol and less human intervention making the manufacturing system more smooth and fast like never before.

 This M2M communication is done with the innovative technology of IoT where:

-Today, IoT is being used through applications in various fields like home automation systems, hospitals, schools, e-commerce websites and in big organizations and companies where large amount of data is being shared.
+Today, IoT is being used through applications in various fields like home automation systems, hospitals, schools, e-commerce websites, and in big organizations and companies where a large amount of data is being shared.

 What are the Benefits of IIoT?